gsdlab/claferIG/IDEs/README.md

 ### Installation

+1. Install `SublimeREPL` plugin.
-Copy `Packages\SublimeREPL\config\ClaferIG` into your home directory Sublime Text 2 folder.
+2. Copy `Packages\SublimeREPL\config\ClaferIG` into your home directory Sublime Text 2 folder.

 > Note: on Windows 7 and 8, the `Packages` folder is located at `<user name>\AppData\Roaming\Sublime Text 2\Packages\`.